MITMotorsports/CANlib/README.md

 This is an enum that includes values of the form `<bus.name>_<message.name>_<atom.name>_<value.name>` forall `value` in `atom.value`.
 Use this to refer to the type of enums created for enum segments (e.g., `Msg2` `atom1` above).

 ## Other library names
 Do not use these structs in code outside of CANlib.
-This section is internal documenation.
+This section is internal documentation.

 ### `CANlib_<bus.name>_T`
 This is an enum that includes values of the form `<bus.name>_<message.name>` forall `message` in `bus.messages`.